 A good example of when automated sanctions screening became extremely important was after Russia’s war on Ukraine in February 2022.
 This led to a surge in penalties imposed on Russian entities.
 Given the geopolitical situation, the dynamic nature of sanctions, and the growing volume of cross-border payments, numerous firms have switched to a more robust approach to automation and compliance.

 What Is Sanctions Screening in AML?

-Sanctions screening is a process that helps businesses comply with regulations related to AML and KYC.
+Sanctions screening in terms of AML compliance is a process that helps businesses comply with relevant regulatory rules in their jurisdiction.
 For example, it’s illegal for US citizens and companies to engage in business dealings with a sanctioned entity.